SWU-Karabast/forceteki/docs/implementing-cards.md

 });
 ```

-#### Lasting effects
+#### **IGNORE THIS, STILL WIP:** Lasting effects

-Unlike constant abilities, lasting effects are typically applied during an action, reaction or interrupt and expire after a specified period of time.
-Lasting effect use the same properties as constant abilities, above.
-Lasting effects are applied using the `cardLastingEffect`, `ringLastingEffect` or `playerLastingEffect`, depending on what they affect.
-They take a `duration:` property which is one of `untilEndOfConflict` (default), `untilEndOfPhase` or `untilEndOfRound`.
+Unlike constant abilities, "lasting" effects are typically applied during an action or triggered ability and expire after a specified period of time.
+Lasting effects use the same properties as constant abilities, above.
+Lasting effects are applied using the `cardLastingEffect` or `playerLastingEffect`, depending on what they affect.
+They take a `duration:` property which is one of `untilEndOfAttack` (default), `untilEndOfPhase` or `untilEndOfRound`.

 ```javascript
 // Action: During a conflict, bow this character.
 Choose another [crane] character – that character